Could Cry Just Thinkin About You

 "Could Cry Just Thinkin About You" is a song by Australian singer-songwriter Troye Sivan.
-The track was included on Sivan's fifth EP, In a Dream (2020) as a 51-second interlude, before being released in full on 9 July 2021.
+The track was included on Sivan's fifth EP, In a Dream (2020), as a 51-second interlude, before being released in full on 9 July 2021.

-At the 2021 ARIA Music Awards, the Troye Sivan and Jesse Gohier-Fleet directed video was nominated for Best Video.
+At the 2021 ARIA Music Awards, the song's video, co-directed by Sivan and Jesse Gohier-Fleet, was nominated for Best Video.

 Background and release

 In reviewing the EP in August 2020, Stephen Daw of Billboard said "This stripped-down, '70s-rock ballad is a welcome new sound in Sivan's repertoire.
 "Could Cry" shows Sivan exploring the wreckage of a broken relationship, wondering how he's going to move forward.
 It's a lovely sound, I just wish we got to hear more of it".

 The full version was released on 9 July 2021, a year after it was reported that Sivan had split from his partner of four years, model Jacob Bixenman.

 Upon release Sivan said "I wrote this song crying in my kitchen just as life started to fall apart a bit.
 Recorded the vocal there n then, and put it as an interlude on the EP. now..surprise! could cry just thinking about you (Full Version) is out on all streaming platforms. saddest song ever but we okay now."